Thank you for writing us! We'll be in touch real soon.

 David Barrett Trio’s self titled debut album was completed in autumn of 2012, and produced by Alex Lifeson, Alan Parsons and Richard Chycki.
 The album was released in April, 2013, and their CD Release Party at Mod Club Theatre featured a laser show courtesy of Rush lighting director Howard Ungerleider of Production Design International, with audio presented in surround sound by Renkus Heinz Canada.
-This concert was captured in HD by an 8 camera shoot and will be available on DVD in 5.1 Surround Sound.
+This concert was captured in HD by an 8 camera shoot and will be available on DVD and as a live album for digital download.

 Please contact us using the form below.
 Thanks!